At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific challenges faced by individuals dealing with substance misuse.
-Understanding the nuances of addiction and recovery will help you connect better during interviews and demonstrate your commitment to the role.
+Understanding the nuances of addiction and recovery will help you connect better during interviews and demonstrate your genuine interest in the role.

 ✨Tip Number 2

 Network with professionals in the field of mental health and substance misuse.
-Attend local workshops or seminars to meet people who work in similar roles, as they can provide insights and potentially refer you to opportunities within organisations like Aquarius.
+Attend local events or workshops to meet people who work in similar roles, as they can provide insights and potentially refer you to opportunities within organisations like Aquarius.

 ✨Tip Number 3